TurkeyMcMac/ts3d/README.md

 ## Data

 The data/ directory holds game data.
 The data is stored in a combination of JSON and simpler custom formats.
 It is organized into sub-directories.
+The formats are described in detail in data/README.

 Textures and animations can be viewed with `./texture ...`.
 For example, to view the frog animation, use `./texture animate data/ents/frog.json`.